 Have you ever picked up a piece of cool canvas art, but put it back because it was lacking something?
 Well, I picked up this canvas on clearance a few years back, but something about it bothered the heck out of me-it was missing a frame!
-Adding a frame to a canvas painting makes it look a bit more expensive and visually more substantial.
+Today I’m going to share with you how to make your very own DIY Canvas Frame, because adding a frame to a canvas painting makes truly elevates the look of a your art and helps to ground the wall art in your space.

-So I grabbed some scrap 1×2’s that I happened to have on hand.
-I always have 1×2’s on hand because they are so useful in a number of building projects and they’re so inexpensive.
-I had one that was a “common pine board” and one that was a “select board,” meaning it was of better quality and had less knots.
+I alsmost always have 1×2 common boards on hand because they are so useful in a number of building projects and they’re so inexpensive.
+I had one that was a “common pine board” and one that was a “select board,” (Can you see the difference below?) meaning it was of better quality and had less knots.
 I wasn’t too picky since I was just trying this out, but overall it wasn’t that noticeable.

 Do you want to build a simple DIY Canvas Frame?